rulshrm/qrcode-generator-python/README.md

     ```
 2. Enter the text or URL you want to generate a QR code for when prompted.

-3. The generated QR code will be saved as an image file in the project directory (default: Qrcode1.png).
+3. The generated QR code will be saved as an image file in the [assets](/assets/) directory (default: Qrcode1.png).

 ## Example